 • breast-feeding.

-up to 5 years2169 RUB
+up to 5 years2169 rub.

 About the tool itself.

-Dioxidine (solution in ampoules).
+Dioxidin (solution in ampoules).

-It is a broad spectrum antibiotic.
+This is a broad-spectrum antibiotic.

 Indications